-The Power Manager (PM) controls the reset, clock generation, and sleep modes of the device.
+The Power Manager (PM) controls the reset, clock generation and sleep modes of the device.

 Utilizing a main clock chosen from a large number of clock sources from the GCLK, the clock controller provides synchronous system clocks to the CPU and the modules connected to the AHB and the APBx bus.
 The synchronous system clocks are divided into a number of clock domains; one for the CPU and AHB and one for each APBx.
 Any synchronous system clock can be changed at run-time during normal operation.
-The clock domains can run at different speeds, enabling the user to save power by running peripherals at a relatively low-clock frequency, while maintaining high CPU performance.
+The clock domains can run at different speeds, enabling the user to save power by running peripherals at a relatively low clock frequency, while maintaining high CPU performance.
 In addition, the clock can be masked for individual modules, enabling the user to minimize power consumption.
+If for some reason the main clock stops oscillating, the clock failure detector allows switching the main clock to the safe OSC8M clock.

-Before entering the Standby Sleep mode, the user must ensure that a significant amount of clocks and peripherals are disabled, so that the voltage regulator is not overloaded.
-This is because during Standby Sleep mode the internal voltage regulator will be in Low-Power mode.
+Before entering the STANDBY sleep mode the user must make sure that a significant amount of clocks and peripherals are disabled, so that the voltage regulator is not overloaded.
+This is because during STANDBY sleep mode the internal voltage regulator will be in low power mode.

 Various sleep modes are provided in order to fit power consumption requirements.
 This enables the PM to stop unused modules in order to save power.
-In Active mode, the CPU is executing application code.
-When the device enters a Sleep mode, program execution is stopped and some modules and clock domains are automatically switched off by the PM according to the Sleep mode.
-The application code decides which Sleep mode to enter and when.
-Interrupts from enabled peripherals and all enabled reset sources can restore the device from a Sleep mode to Active mode.
+In active mode, the CPU is executing application code.
+When the device enters a sleep mode, program execution is stopped and some modules and clock domains are automatically switched off by the PM according to the sleep mode.
+The application code decides which sleep mode to enter and when.
+Interrupts from enabled peripherals and all enabled reset sources can restore the device from a sleep mode to active mode.